 The Arms Race – The Fight Against Pathogens | Science Explained

-For farmers and researchers around the world, crop diseases remain a constant and evolving threat.
-From rust fungi to bacterial blights and soil-borne viruses, pathogens are notoriously persistent – and they’re only getting smarter.
+For farmers and researchers, crop diseases are a relentless, evolving threat.
+From wheat rusts to cassava viruses, pathogens are fast-moving, adaptable, and deadly.
+They’re invisible enemies with enormous consequences.
 This invisible arms race between plants and their diseases is one of the defining biological challenges of agricultural science today.

 Plants Have Immune Systems Too